j-gold77/Chatbot/README.md

-# Chatbot
+# COMP 474 Unibot Project

- Created using knowledge graphs with RDF framework
+In this course, we create an *intelligent agent* called **Unibot**  that can answer university course and student-related questions, using knowledge graphs and natural language processing.